espruino/EspruinoDocs/info/Compilation.md

 * `Ctrl+C` and Exception handling won't work.
 If there's a loop in your compiled function then you'll only be able to break out of it by resetting the board.
 * It's still very early days, and as such you should expect bugs.
 If you find any, [please let us know](https://github.com/gfwilliams/EspruinoCompiler/issues) with the smallest bit of sample code you can get that reproduces the problem.
 * No source code for the function is stored on Espruino, so you won't be able to edit it using the left-hand pane.
+* The code that is sent to the Espruino board *is specific to that type of board and version of the Espruino firmware*.
+To use it on a different board you'll need to send it again using the Web IDE.

 Performance Notes
 ---------------

 * If you access global variables, Espruino will still have to search the symbol table to find them each time the function runs, which will be slow.
 To speed things up, use local variables or function arguments wherever possible.
+* `peek32/peek16/peek8/poke32/poke16/poke8` map down to very fast IO accesses when provided with integer arguments - this is by far the fastest way to access IO.

 What works and what doesn't?
 ----------------------------